Last updated July 7, 2025

 - The Emergency Food Assistance Program (TEFAP) – DISRUPTED

 This USDA program helps us provide nutritious food to our neighbors in need through our direct distributions and our network partners.
 Already, 11 truckloads of food have been canceled, and the program is at risk for further cuts.
+UPDATE (July 7, 2025): Funding for this program remains flat in the One Big Beautiful Bill, despite historic cuts to SNAP that will massively increase the need for food banks.

 - Local Food Purchase Agreement (LFPA) — CANCELED